What are off-exchange plans, how are they regulated, and who should consider them?

 - What to know if you’re using the off-exchange “silver switch”

 - On-exchange vs. off-exchange: Plan design and pricing may differ.

 - Pediatric dental: You have to buy it if you go off-exchange

 - Plans that aren’t major medical coverage aren’t regulated by the ACA.

 One of the primary provisions of the ACA was to overhaul the individual health insurance market.
 The law did away with medical underwriting, gender-based premiums, and skimpy policies with exorbitant out-of-pocket exposure, and it narrowed the premium gap between younger and older insureds.
-Annual and lifetime benefit maximums have been eliminated for all essential health benefits.
+Annual and lifetime benefit maximums were eliminated for all essential health benefits.

 Buying a policy in the individual market is now a realistic option for a lot more people.
-And the ACA’s health insurance exchanges (marketplaces) in each state make it easy to compare policies, enroll in a plan and receive a subsidy if you’re eligible.
+And the ACA’s health insurance exchanges (marketplaces) in each state make it easy to compare policies, enroll in a plan, and receive a subsidy if you’re eligible.

 But they’re not the only option.
-Although much of the media attention on individual health insurance is often focused on the exchanges, individual health insurance policies are also available off-exchange in every state (but not in the District of Columbia), and may be a good choice for some consumers.
+Although much of the media attention on individual health insurance is often focused on the exchanges, individual health insurance policies are also available off-exchange in every state (but not in the District of Columbia), and can be a good choice for some consumers.

-An off-exchange plan is just a health insurance policy that is purchased directly from the carrier or through an agent or broker, outside of the state health insurance exchange.
+An off-exchange plan is just a health insurance policy that is purchased directly from the carrier or through an agent or broker, outside of the official ACA-created health insurance exchange.

 On-exchange vs. off-exchange